 The other dominate building in Old Quebec is the Chateau Frontenac.
 Like the Chateau Laurier, these hotels originally build by the Canadian National Railway and now owned by the Fairmont Hotel chain, are uniquely Canadian and can be found throughout the country.
 In fact, the Canadian pavilion at EPCOT is in part modeled on the Chateau Frontenac.

 Train or Car

 So, having done the trip by both train and car, which is the better way to do it?
 The easy answer is: Train.

 - Its cheaper.
 Gas in Canada is expensive.
 I’m not sure you will be saving any money by driving yourself around.
-The same goes with the cost of getting to Canada itself.
-The only exception might be if you live near the boarder in the North East United States.
+The same goes for the cost of getting to Canada itself.
+The only exception might be if you live near the border in the North East United States.

 - You don’t need a car.
 If you drive a car, you will have to deal with parking in several major urban areas, which is never cheap.
 All four of the cities I visited had good enough public transportation to get to you most of the major tourist areas you’d want to visit.
 The one exception was visiting the island outside of Quebec City, which is rural.

 - You can work and relax on the train.
 It isn’t easy to work in a car, and its impossible if you are driving.
 On the train, you have the opportunity to relax, eat and read.

 - No border crossings.
 Having crossed the US/Canadian border several times in the last year by car, it is something I have no desire to do again.
 Agents on both sides of the border feel the need to act like total a-holes and depending on the luck of the draw, your border crossing could last a full hour.
 You won’t have these problems if you enter Canada by plane.
 Avoiding dealing with a land border crossing would be reason enough not to take a car to Canada.